 It is interesting that the first description of Lesch-Nyhan Disease may have been in the year 1267.
-Beck (Euro J of Ped Surg 1991) identified an original description of what may be LND when he uncovered cases of self-injury, gout, and mental retardation in individuals living in a small village in England where St. Thomas, Archbishop of Canterbury, had been killed.
-The original account, written by Jacobus de Voragine, suggested the disease might somehow be related to the murder of St. Thomas and the "wrath of God".
-We have come slightly further in our understanding of the disorder since then ... and since the first description of the familial nature of the disease by Dr. Nyhan, and his medical student, who published data in 1964 on two brothers with LND in the American Journal of Medicine 36, 561 -570.
-Nyhan followed up this first article with a second article in 1965, A familial disorder of uric acid metabolism and central nervous system function in J of Pediatrics, 257 - 263.
-Not only was Nyhan the first to describe the familial nature of the disease, he has devoted his career to the study and care of patients with a variety of metabolic disorders including LND.
+Beck in 1991, identified an original description of what may be LND when he uncovered several cases of selfinjury, gout, and intellectual disabilities in individuals living in a small village in England where St. Thomas, Archbishop of Canterbury, had been killed.
+The original account, written by Jacobus de Voragine, suggested that the disease might somehow be related to the murder of St. Thomas and the "wrath of God".
+We have come slightly further in our understanding of the disorder since then and since the first description of the familial nature of the disease (Nyhan et al. 1964, 1965).